TomConlin/Semantic_Exchange_Format/README.md

 but relativity tractable Directed Acyclic Graphs.

-Insisting our directed rooted trees are structured as a "list of records" which allows the _value_ of a record's field to be another "list of records" is a viable way of keeping exchanged artifacts from being full graphs with their associated costs.
+Insisting our directed rooted trees are structured as a "list of records" which allows the typed _value_ of a record's field to be another "list of records" is a viable way of keeping exchanged artifacts from being full graphs with their associated costs.
-This comes with the expense of sometimes needing to place the same datum as a leaf in more than one branch or tree.
+This comes with the expense of sometimes needing to place the same datum in more than one branch or tree.
 And, depending on the implementation, may require circularity checks on values which are themselves new collections.